valhalla/valhalla/docs/docs/api/turn-by-turn/api-reference.md

 | `min_lon` | Minimum longitude of a bounding box containing the route. |
 | `max_lat` | Maximum latitude of a bounding box containing the route. |
 | `max_lon` | Maximum longitude of a bounding box containing the route. |
+| `level_changes` | If a trip leg includes level changes (i.e. when navigating inside a building), the summary will include an array in the form of `[[shape_index, level], ...]` that can be used to split up the geometry along the level changes.

 ### Trip legs and maneuvers